Querétaro F.C.: Stadium

 Initially the team played at the 10,000 seat Estadio Municipal de Querétaro.
 The team played there for about 35 years, and it remains in use by recreational and local squads, along with QFC's youth team with a reduced capacity.

 Querétaro F.C. play their home games at Estadio Corregidora de Querétaro in Santiago de Querétaro, which opened in 1985 and was built in a Mexican-West German collaboration.
 Seating 35,575 and built for the 1986 FIFA World Cup (of which it hosted four matches for), it is designed to fill its capacity in fifteen minutes, then evacuate the same size crowd in seven minutes.

 Popularity

 Supporters

-Querétaro F.C. has always been a family-supported team, which includes several "porras" like "Esperanza Blanca", "Tradicional" and "La Corregidora".
-But recently one of the fastest growing "barras" has been the Resistencia Albiazul, formerly known as "Rebeldía Queretana", whose chants or "porras" have become a powerful encouragement to the team and a classic background of La Corregidora stadium.
-It was the best "barra" of Primera A and now is one of the bests among Mexico's football league.
+Querétaro F.C. is considered a family-supported team, which includes several "porras" like "Esperanza Blanca", "Tradicional" and "La Corregidora".
+Recently, one of the fastest growing "barras" has been the Resistencia Albiazul, formerly known as "Rebeldía Queretana", whose chants or "porras" have become a consistent background of La Corregidora stadium.